erimdogan/iris_prediction/README.md

 # Iris prediction
   I tried to classify Iris data set by using a model which I designed simple Neural Network.
 In this data set there 5 features; SepalLengthCm, SepalWidthCm,PetalLengthCm, PetalWidthCm and Species.
 SepalLengthCm, SepalWidthCm,PetalLengthCm, PetalWidthCm: are out inputs for feeding the model.
 Species feature is the our output.
-The main goal is find right specie
+The main goal is find the right species via looking inputs.

 ## Model
 ### Modules